 Pitchfork Music Festival is one of the most anticipated events in Chicago, and it brings in crowds from all over.
-This fest is always ahead of the game, with eclectic lineups that feature diehard favorites and newcomers you’ll be glad to discover.
+This year, Pitchfork 2019 is ahead of the game, with eclectic lineups that feature diehard favorites and newcomers you’ll be glad to discover.

-We’ve got all the important deets on this amazing festival because we know you want in on the fun.
+We’ve got all the important deets on this amazing festival, scheduled for July 19 – 21, because we know you want in on the fun.

 Where It’s At

 The fest takes place every year in the Near West Side at Union Park, propped right in the middle of the triangular intersections of Ashland, Lake, and Ogden.
 If you’re taking the ‘L’, the Green or Pink Line to Ashland/Lake station is right on the northwest corner of the park.
 Parking availability is highly unlikely, so biking or taking a Lyft are recommended as well.

 Pitchfork 2019 is an all-ages fest.
 Make sure you’ve got everything you need from home because there’s absolutely no re-entry into the fest if you choose to leave.
 Feel free to bring non-professional cameras, backpacks, a sealed bottled water, and lawn chairs.
 Tents, flags, musical instruments, selfie sticks, and your pets are a big ‘NO.’ Lockers are available for your belongings.

 What to Wear

 Pitchfork 2019 is a rain-or-shine event, but don’t let a little drizzle get you down; some rain dances during your favorite set are sure to help turn it around for you.
 Shorts, tank tops, short sleeves, and sundresses are appropriate for this peak summer month, but hats, closed-toe shoes, and raincoats are advised for bad weather.
 If you get wet, stop by the Buffalo Exchange, Futurgarb, or Transit Tees booths to pick up something dry.